Brittney Griner Sentenced to 9 Years in Russian Prison

 A Russian court has found WNBA star Brittney Griner guilty on drug smuggling charges and sentenced her to nine years in prison.

-The verdict came down shortly after prosecutors demanded she be sentenced to nine years and six months behind bars, just four months shy of the maximum punishment provided for by Russian law.
+The verdict came down shortly after prosecutors demanded she be sentenced to nine years and six months behind bars, just six months shy of the maximum punishment provided for by Russian law.

+The decision was swiftly condemned by U.S. President Joe Biden, who called it “unacceptable” and demanded her immediate release in a statement.
+The WNBA and NBA also issued a joint statement blasting the ruling as “unjustified and unfortunate.”

+“The WNBA and NBA’s commitment to her safe return has not wavered and it is our hope that we are near the end of this process of finally bringing BG home to the United States,” the statement read.

 Griner, charged with drug smuggling after Russian authorities discovered vape cartridges with cannabis oil in her luggage at a Moscow airport in February, pleaded guilty last month in a bid to receive a more lenient sentence.